Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis: Single-Agent TD(0) under Model Mismatch

 \section{Single-Agent \textsf{TD(0)} under Model Mismatch}

-A popular approach for estimating the value function $V$ in a model-free setting (i.e., when the underlying MDP is unknown) is \textsf{TD(0)} algorithm \cite{Sutton1988, SuttonBarto2018}.
+One popular approach for estimating the value function $V$ in a model-free setting (i.e., when the underlying MDP is unknown) is the \textsf{TD(0)} algorithm \cite{Sutton1988, SuttonBarto2018}.
 At each time step $t$, the agent observes a state $s^{(t)}$, receives reward $r^{(t)} := r(s^{(t)})$, transitions to a next state $s^{(t+1)}$, and updates its current value estimate $V^{(t)}(\cdot)$ by modifying only the coordinate at $s^{(t)}$.
-Specifically, \textsf{TD(0)} applies the update rule
+Specifically, \textsf{TD(0)} updates via:

 where $\alpha \in (0,1)$ is a step size, and $V^{(0)}$ is some initial guess.
 For states $s \neq s^{(t)}$, we simply set $V^{(t+1)}(s) = V^{(t)}(s)$.
-Under standard assumptions—such as a sufficiently small step size \(\alpha\), bounded rewards, and ergodic state sampling—\textsf{TD(0)} converges to the unique fixed point of the Bellman operator \(T\), which is precisely the true value function \(V\) of the policy \(\mu\) \cite{tsitsiklis1996analysis,borkar2009stochastic,SuttonBarto2018}.
+Under standard assumptions—such as a sufficiently small step size \(\alpha\), bounded rewards, and ergodic state sampling—\textsf{TD(0)} converges to the unique fixed point of the Bellman operator \(T\), which is precisely the true value function \(V\) of the policy \(\mu\) \cite{tsitsiklis1996analysis, borkar2009stochastic, SuttonBarto2018}.

 However, this holds when the agent interacts with the true transition probability \( P_\mu \), which we aim to evaluate the policy for.
-In this paper, we instead consider scenarios where the agent interacts with a perturbed environment \(\hat P\) rather than \(P_\mu\), as explained in Algorithm~\ref{alg:single_agent_TDlearning}.
-Specifically, we analyze the single-agent \textsf{TD(0)} algorithm convergence under the following model mismatch assumption. \begin{assumption} Let the empirical transition matrix $\hat P$ be a perturbed transition matrix of $P_\mu$, which satisfies for $\Delta >0$
+Here, we instead consider scenarios where the agent interacts with a perturbed environment \(\hat P\) rather than \(P_\mu\), as explained in Algorithm~\ref{alg:single_agent_TDlearning}.
+Specifically, we analyze the convergence of the single-agent \textsf{TD(0)} algorithm under the following model mismatch assumption. \begin{assumption} Let the empirical transition matrix $\hat P$ be a perturbed transition matrix of $P_\mu$, which satisfies for $\Delta >0$

-\end{assumption} From Assumption~\ref{assum:hat_P_single}, the empirical transition matrix $\hat P$ is possibly a biased estimate of the true transition matrix $P_\mu$.
-Small values of $\Delta$ imply a small deviation of $\hat P$ from $P_\mu$.
+\end{assumption} Assumption~\ref{assum:hat_P_single} implies the deviation of the empirical transition matrix $\hat P$ from the true transition matrix $P_\mu$.
+Small values of $\Delta$ imply that $\hat P$ is close to $P_\mu$.
+Furthermore, $\hat P$ can possibly be a biased estimate of $P_\mu$.

-We analyze single-agent \textsf{TD(0)} convergence under model mismatch with both well-known sampling regimes, i.i.d. and Markovian, in Sections \ref{sec:SA_IID} and \ref{sec:SA_Markov}, respectively.
+Next, we analyze the convergence of the single-agent \textsf{TD(0)} algorithm under model mismatch with both well-known sampling regimes, i.i.d. and Markovian, in Sections \ref{sec:SA_IID} and \ref{sec:SA_Markov}, respectively.